EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Spells/Divine_Spells.md

 Range: Half
 Increases offensive penalty: Yes
 Description: You bind target that is humanoid with holy chains to stop it from acting.
 On successfull Spell test you apply Hold 2 and Slowness 2 to target.
 On failed test you apply Slowness 1 to target.
-If casted with spell level of 5th level or above you increase Status effect step of any applied status by 1.
+If casted with spell Slot of 5th level or above you increase Status effect step of any applied status by 1.

 ## Holy weapon